Naralas/SMA_Project/README.md

 ### Fetching the Dataset

 First of all, you need to download the dataset at this [address](https://snap.stanford.edu/data/ego-Twitter.html).
-You only need the `twitter_combined.txt.gz` file.
+You need both the `twitter_combined.txt.gz` and `twitter.tar.gz` files.

+`twitter_combined.txt.gz`
-Extract the txt file, for example using 7zip, into the /data folder of the project.
+Extract the `twitter_combined.txt.gz`, for example using 7zip, into the /data folder of the project.
+Extract the `twitter.tar.gz` into a subfolder twitter/ in the /data folder.

+This should give you the following file structure :

+`data/twitter_combined.txt`
+`data/twitter/NODEID.egofeat`
+`data/twitter/NODEID.circles`

+etc.

 ### Installing the required python modules